 One day soon after I was planning a holiday, and needed care for Bella while I was away.
 I found a local pet sitter who had a lovely dog, who had been suffering badly with arthritis for many years.
 I was still practising using Reiki, and learning, and was happy to have the opportunity to help ease her stiffness and pain - I'd go at least once a week.
 The changes in her were remarkable, and it was even reported that she had more confidence, and had jumped up onto the sofa - something she'd not done in years.
 Sadly she passed away a few months later, but happily in little pain and discomfort.

-I was lucky to have Jayne as a personal mentor while I began to set up my pet visiting services, and I've since been able to repay the kindness by helping others as they set up their pet service businesses too.
-Whiskers Pet Care has now been operating for 6 years, and in that time I've learnt so much from the animals I've taken care of.
+I was lucky to have Jayne as a personal mentor while I began to set up my pet caring services, and I've since been able to repay the kindness by helping others as they set up their pet service businesses too.
+Whiskers Pet Care is now in its 13th year of operation, and in that time I've learnt so much from the animals I've taken care of.
 They have been wonderful teachers.
 I've also seen how Reiki and intuitive communication have been such amazing tools to have.
 These skills have enabled my animal friends to teach me what it is they need from a visit, and I've been able to ensure I give them exactly what they need.
 And so many times now I've been told how much previously shy or anxious animals have become so much more confident and happier, immediately after my visits.